CircuitSetup/Remote/README.md

 ##### &#9654; Movie-mode acceleration

-The Remote knows to modes of acceleration: Linear and "movie mode".
+The Remote knows to modes of acceleration: "Movie mode" and "linear".

-In linear mode, the acceleration curve is a straight line, ie the time between each mph is the same.

 In movie mode, acceleration changes with speed.
 At lower speeds, it is faster, and will gradually become slower as speed increases.
 The pace matches the movie mostly; unfortunately the remote is only shown for a very few seconds and timing is inconsistent (to say the least), so some interpolations were required.

+In linear mode, the acceleration curve is a straight line, ie the time between each mph is the same.

 ##### &#9654; Play acceleration 'click' sound